 Boil the egg noodles according to package directions until they reach an al dente texture (cooked, but not too soft or limp).
 Drain and rinse with cold water until noodles are cool.
 Drain again.

 Use an electric mixer to cream together the cream cheese and sugar.
 Add the eggs and mix again until blended.

 Add pudding, milk, sour cream, vanilla and salt.
 Mix on medium high until all ingredients are well blended.

 Pour noodles into the liquid mixture.
 Stir to combine noodles and liquid, making sure all noodles are covered in liquid and no noodle clumps have formed.

 Pour noodle mixture into a greased casserole or baking dish.

-Crush vanilla wafer cookies to a crumbly texture.
-I do this by placing the cookies into a plastic Ziploc bag and pounding them with a mallet.
+Crush vanilla wafer cookies to a crumbly texture using a food processor, or by placing the cookies into a sealed plastic bag and pounding them with a mallet.
 You want them crushed fine, but not to a powder-- a little texture is good.
-Place crumbs in a small mixing bowl.
+Place crumbs into a small mixing bowl.

 Add sugar, cinnamon, and melted butter to the crumbs.
-Mix with a fork for a couple of minutes till all of the crumbs are evenly moistened by the butter.
+Mix with a fork for a couple of minutes until all of the crumbs are evenly moistened by the butter.

 Evenly sprinkle the crumbly topping across the top of the kugel.